Wojciech Cezary Jagielski: Summary

+Radio

-He worked for a Polish commercial station Radio ZET at the beginning as a DJ, then as a music supervisor (during the periods from 1995 to July 2007 and again during 2010 to 2015).
-He hosted auditions like Słodka szesnastka Radia Zet (Radio Zet's Sweet Sixteen), Raz-dwa-trzy, śpiewasz ty (One, two, three now you sing), and along with Karolina Korwin Piotrowska – Mniej więcej serio (Kind of Seriously), Mniej więcej poniedziałek (Kind of Monday).
-He interviewed more than 350 prominent people from all over the world including pop musicians and celebrities from cinematography and media.
-From April 2012 to May 2015 he hosted an audition in Radio Zet called Doktor Zet.
+He worked for the Polish commercial station Radio ZET, beginning as a DJ, then as a music supervisor (from 1995 to July 2007 and again during 2010 to 2015).
+He hosted auditions including Słodka szesnastka Radia Zet ('Radio Zet's Sweet Sixteen') and Raz-dwa-trzy, śpiewasz ty ('One, two, three now you sing'); along with Karolina Korwin Piotrowska, he hosted Mniej więcej serio ('Kind of Seriously') and Mniej więcej poniedziałek ('Kind of Monday').
+He interviewed over 350 prominent people from all over the world, including pop musicians and celebrities from cinematography and media.
+From April 2012 to May 2015, he hosted an audition on Radio ZET called Doktor Zet.